I learned that nonverbal communication and patience often work best when dealing with someone living with Alzheimer's disease.

 It isn't easy.
-You have to practice -- over and over and over.
-Or, you can continue doing the same thing over and over, if so go ahead bang your head against the wall.
+You have to practice -- over and over.
+Or, you can continue doing the same thing that isn't working over and over.

 You can't hurry love by the way.
 So when you are practicing patience and the offering of the palm just think of it as another way of saying -- I love you.